0x5a4/nix-easyroam/README.md

 # nix-easyroam

-Setting up easyroam under NixOs is kind of a pain in the ass.
+Setting up easyroam under NixOS is kind of a pain in the ass.
 The official app only supports NetworkManager and x86 so if you configure your networks declaratively with nix or have a non-x86 laptop you're kind of screwed.
 The pkcs file you can download also needs to be extracted into multiple certificates.